auto insurance Ohio

 Where you live in Ohio affects your car insurance rates.
 Besides your driving history and credit score, where you live is one of the biggest contributing factors to the car insurance rates you’ll pay.

 The reason?
 Crime, theft, and uninsured motorists vary by ZIP code.

-So if you find yourself in a neighbourhood that doesn’t play well with others, car insurance companies may consider you a high risk to insure, meaning: your rates could be higher than those of a pal who lives just around the block.
+So if you find yourself in a neighborhood that doesn’t play well with others, car insurance companies may consider you a high risk to insure, meaning: your rates could be higher than those of a pal who lives just around the block.
 And, unfortunately, Ohio is no exception to the rule.